 Individualizing Radiation Treatments for Pancreatic Cancer Patients

-Adam Wolfe, MD, PhD, and Terence Williams, MD, PhD, and their team at The Ohio State University are conducting research that will help personalize treatments for patients with pancreatic cancer.
+Adam Wolfe, MD, PhD, and Terence Williams, MD, PhD, and their team at The Ohio State University conducted research that will help personalize treatments for patients with pancreatic cancer.
 With the lowest five-year survival rate of all the major cancers, new solutions that help determine the treatments that are the best for each individual patient with pancreatic cancer are needed now to improve outcomes.

-- Examining whether microRNA-296 increases cell death following radiation in cell and mouse models, which if successfully demonstrated, could eventually be used to identify the patients with pancreatic cancer that could benefit the most from radiation therapy.
+- Examined whether microRNA-296 increases cell death following radiation in cell and mouse models, which if successfully demonstrated, could eventually be used to identify the patients with pancreatic cancer that could benefit the most from radiation therapy.